onosproject/onos-lib-go/pkg/asn1/aper/README.md

 * `unique` specifies that this item is used as an input to indicate which `CHOICE` option is encoded or decoded
   * It is a mandatory prerequisite for Canonical `CHOICE` encoding
 * `align` specifies that the Octet Alignment should be performed after this item

+## Known issues
+* When decoding structure of type `REAL` there may happen a precision error, i.e. decoding number `98765.4321` will return `98765.43210023842`.
+This is a subject for future investigation.